rhaiscript/lsp/README.md

 To profile the parser, run `cargo bench --bench parse -- --profile-time 5`.

-The flame graph outputs will can found in `target/criterion/profile` afterwards.
+The flame graph outputs can be found in `target/criterion/profile` afterwards.